WMS-Engineering/AusMap/docs/getting-started.md

 ## Search Functionality

-You can search for the layer names provided by the AusMap plugin by using the locator bar in the bottom left corner of the QGIS interface.
-Clicking on a layer in the search results will add it to the map canvas.
+You can search for the layers in AusMap by using the locator bar in the bottom left corner of the QGIS interface.
+Double-clicking on a layer in the search results will add it to the map canvas.

 ![Locator bar](/assets/images/search.png)